 - Mesh erosion

-If you or someone you know has experienced any of the foregoing symptoms, call Milavetz, Gallop & Milavetz, P.A., toll free at 888-528-4009 or contact us online.
+If you or someone you know has experienced any of the foregoing symptoms, call Milavetz, Gallop & Milavetz, P.A., at 612-444-5604 or contact us online.

 Since 2005, more than 1,000 patients have suffered from serious complications from the placement of a transvaginal mesh device.
 The transvaginal mesh is a type of medical device used to treat Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI), conditions that may occur after childbirth and pregnancy.

 In October 2008 the FDA issued a public health notification alerting health care providers and the public to the increasing number of serious health issues associated with the transvaginal mesh.
 Complications reported to the FDA include meshes from nine different manufacturers.